matplotlib/matplotlib/doc/devel/coding_guide.rst

 As a general rule, the use of ``**kwargs`` should be reserved for pass-through keyword arguments, as in the example above.
-If all the keyword args to be used in the function being declared, and not passed on, use the key/value keyword args in the function definition rather than the ``**kwargs`` idiom.
+If all the keyword args are to be used in the function, and not passed on, use the key/value keyword args in the function definition rather than the ``**kwargs`` idiom.